Ahmetofc/ProImg/README.md

 ### Tools and Frameworks Used

-- GTest Framwork for unit tests
+- GoogleTest Framework for unit tests
 - SDL2 Library for CPU-side real-time rendering
 - Bzlmod for building the project and organizing the dependencies